Search This Blog

 Kedarnath Temple | One of the Top 12 Jyotirlingas of India

-Kedarnath, you read it as a single word but, I see the whole world in this single word.
+Kedarnath, you read it as a single word, but I see the whole world in this single word.
 You heard me right, “Kedarnath” means “a lord on the field”.
 The definition is derived from Sanskrit.
 The whole world follows this single word.
 Kedarnath temple is a sacred pilgrimage center in Northern India.
-It is a divine temple of Hindu God Shiva.
-This temple is located in the Garhwal region of river Mandakini, in the state of Uttarakhand, India.
-It is one of the 12 Jyotirlingas of India dedicated to Lord Shiva and also a part of Char Dham of India.
-Kedarnath temple is situated at the height of 11700 feet from sea level.
-It is one of those temples from India which is open only for six months due to the bad weather in the surrounding area.
+It is a divine temple dedicated to the Hindu God Shiva.
+This temple is located in the Garhwal region of the river Mandakini, in the state of Uttarakhand, India.
+It is one of the 12 Jyotirlingas of India dedicated to Lord Shiva and also a part of the Char Dham of India.
+Kedarnath temple is situated at a height of 11700 feet above sea level.
+It is one of those temples from India that is open only for six months due to the bad weather in the surrounding area.
 The base village to reach here is Gauri Kund near Sonprayag in Rudraprayag District of Uttarakhand state.

 What is the History behind the Kedarnath Shrine?